typedb/typedb/docs/pages/academy/4-data-loading/2-csv-migration.md

 This is nothing more than a simple GRAQL statement with the added variables in angular brackets, that contain some of the column names of the CSV file.

-When you try and load the CSV file using this template (we’ll see how in a short while), GRAKN scans every line of the file and produces a GRAQL statement substituting the column names with the appropriate value and batch load it.
+When you try and load the CSV file using this template (we’ll see how in a short while), Grakn scans every line of the file and produces a GRAQL statement substituting the column names with the appropriate value and batch load it.

 For example, if the line currently being scanned reads